hbashton/VIIPER/docs/clients/cpp.md

 go run ./cmd/viiper codegen --lang=cpp
 ```

-The SDK will be generated in `clients/cpp/include/viiper/`.
+The client library will be generated in `clients/cpp/include/viiper/`.

 ## JSON Parser Configuration

-Before including the VIIPER SDK, you must configure a JSON parser.
-The SDK is designed to work with any JSON library that provides a compatible interface.
+Before including the VIIPER client library, you must configure a JSON parser.
+The client library is designed to work with any JSON library that provides a compatible interface.

 ### Using nlohmann/json (Recommended)